 I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

 My job is to recruit writers to create the different parts of the Bible study guide, including student lessons, the teacher’s guide, and supporting materials.
 I edit the materials and send them to a team of theologically trained readers who give feedback and suggest changes.
 And where would we be without the Internet?
 I also oversee the maintenance of this Web site.

 I haven’t always been the editor of PowerPoints!
 I served as an associate pastor of a local church for seven years.
-I then became an assistant editor of Adventist Review, the “flagship,” or leading journal of the Seventh-day Adventist Church.
+I then became an assistant editor of Adventist Review, the “flagship” journal of the Seventh-day Adventist Church.
 During that time, I helped to launch KidsView, the kids’ version of Adventist Review.

 After you’ve had a chance to use these resources, would you take a few minutes and let me know what you think?
 I, along with our Sabbath School team, continually seek ways to improve our resources, and your feedback helps accomplish that goal.
 You can contact me by clicking here.

 God bless you in your journey as a maker of disciples of Jesus Christ.

 One of our primary goals in the General Conference Sabbath School and Personal Ministries department is to help your child embrace a relationship with Jesus as their Savior that will lead to eternal life.
 In order to best fulfill that goal, we have the following features in PowerPoints: